Swim Meet 101

 WHAT YOUR SWIMMER SHOULD KNOW: First and foremost have fun!
 Do their best and enjoy the meet.
 PLEASE PLEASE PLEASE leave the coaching to our amazing coaches and just encourage your swimmers.
 If you are volunteering and leaving your swimmer, especially our younger swimmers, please make sure they know where all their "stuff" is: snacks, goggles, money and entertainment.
 Please remind your swimmers to stay with the age group parents and not wander off as this can create chaos when time comes to swim.

 EVENTS: Usually at practice on the day of the meet your swimmer will be told what races ("events") he or she will be in.
-Most kids are in 1-2 events, depending on the number of swimmers we have in their age group.
-The maximum is 4 events per swimmer.
+Depending on the number of swimmers we have in an age group, will determine amount of events per swimmer.
+The maximum is 5 events per swimmer.
 Many swimmers use sharpie marker on their hand or forearm to remember which races and lanes they will be in (and heat number if needed).
 New this season parents will be able to see their swimmers events through our website or Swimtopia mobile app.

 The events are numbered 1-74.
+Event has 2 heats.
 The odd numbered races are girls and the even numbered races are boys.

 The races are organized by swim stroke.
 Within each category of swim stroke, the races start with the youngest age group and alternate girls and boys up through the ages to the oldest.